stefanbertos/for-developers-protobuff/README.md

 # for-developers-protobuff

-todo generate python stubs with protoc use python library show alternative convert to json with proto util
+To generate proto classes you could also try manually with:

-protoc --java_out=java resources/baeldung.proto
+protoc --java_out=java resources/product.proto